 Rarely do I sleep well.
 I am both a night owl and a morning person, so, many mornings, though I naturally wake up at a decent hour, I am rather grumpy.
 Last night was a pretty rough one for me.
 I slept worse than normal and woke up feeling unrested and annoyed.
 But there was something beautiful about this morning: I felt like I was getting a big hug from Jesus.
 I know that sounds a little weird, but that’s the best way I can describe it.

-In that moment, all the stress and worry and anger and pain I had fallen asleep with disappeared from my view.
+At that moment, all the stress and worry and anger and pain I had fallen asleep with disappeared from my view.
 That’s the beauty of the presence of the Lord: everything else has a way of moving from the forefront of our minds.

 An encounter with the Lord is an invitation to change.